MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

 >[AZURE.IMPORTANT]Use the human resources team's email address in the **Assigned To** box of the **Start an approval** action.

-If you've followed along, your flow should resemble this image:
+If you've followed along, your flow should resemble this example:

    ![flow with parallel branches](./media/parallel-modern-approvals/flow-with-parallel-branches.png)